Student Handbook

 The school office will generally be open from 8:00 am to 3:45 pm, Monday through Thursday and from 8:00 am to 1:45 pm on Friday.
 We encourage you to contact us at 403.932.2542 during these hours if you have any concerns.

 Guidance appointments are available during school hours.
-Students and parents are encouraged to consult the counsellors about academic, vocational and personal concerns by making an appointment online for the Guidance Office (found on our homepage under "Guidance").
+Students and parents are encouraged to consult the counsellors about academic, vocational and personal concerns by making an appointment by emailing Guidance (found on our homepage under "Guidance").
 Many educational events are coordinated with the Career Centre.
 Students and parents can keep updated by checking the Cochrane High School website.

 CAREER RESOURCE CENTRE